NREL/wind-hybrid-open-controller/docs/controllers.md

 simple proportional control appears sufficient currently.
 However, these may be enabled at a later date if needed.
 The `proportional_gain` for the controller may be provided on instantiation, and defaults to `proportional_gain = 1`.

+### HybridSupervisoryControllerSkeleton

+Placeholder for a closed-loop supervisory controller for a hybrid wind/solar/battery plant.
+Reads in current power production from wind, solar, and battery, as well as a few atmospheric variables, as well as a plant power reference.
+Currently, arbitrarily sets the lower level wind power, solar power, and battery power references.
+Those references are then handled by the operational controllers for wind, solar, and battery, which are assigned to the `HybridSupervisoryControllerSkeleton` on instantiation to distribute the bulk references to each asset amongst the individual generators.
+Currently, only wind actually distributes the power.
+Intended for replacement by both a simple closed-loop supervisory controller and a more advanced supervisory controller.